Language technology groups at UiT The Arctic University of Norway

 No language is too hard for language technology

 The Sámi languages have a complex grammatical structure and do not have access to huge text collections.
 This situation is shared with most indigenous languages.
-Still, Divvun and Giellatekno have built all tools below for most of the Sámi languages.
+Still, Divvun and Giellatekno have built or are building all tools below for most of the Sámi languages.

 Tools (in order of increasing complexity)